sphinx-doc/sphinx/Doc-3k/library/os.rst

               getcwd()
    :noindex:

-   These functions are described in "Files and Directories" (section :ref:`os-file-dir`).
+   These functions are described in :ref:`os-file-dir`.

 .. function:: ctermid()